jzuhone/cluster_merger_catalog/source/description.rst

 Slices
 ++++++

-Slices are taken along the z = 0 plane of the simulation axis, for a number of different fields.
+Slices are taken along the merger plane for a number of different fields.
 Which fields are in the FITS file depends on the simulation, but most of them contain fields such as density, temperature, velocity, etc.